When I’m not developing recipes for others, writing blogs or cooking for the lovely Mr G, this is wha

 • Set the tin aside until needed

-• Dust the work-surface onto a clean work-surface
+• Dust the work-surface with a little flour.

 • Using as little flour as possible, roll out the pastry into a circle big enough to fit the tin and with about 2 inches of pastry overhanging the tart tin. - (Again , try not to over handle the pastry)